![]() |

 Col. William Moore, with five (5) known companies, led by: Wake County Regiment of Militia (NC) detachment of one (1)

-known company, led by: Randolph County Regiment detachment of one (1) known company,
+known company, led by: Randolph County Regiment of Militia detachment of one (1)

-led by: Halifax District Brigade of Militia (NC) led by Col. Jonas Johnson, Maj.
-William Jarvis, and Maj.
-John Lowry (wounded), with four (4) known regiments, including: Warren County Regiment of Militia (NC) detachment of five
+known company, led by: Halifax District Brigade of Militia (NC) led by Col. Jonas Johnston (mortally wounded), Major William Jarvis, and Major John Lowry (wounded), with four (4) known regiments: Warren County Regiment of Militia (NC) detachment of five

 (5) known companies, led by: Franklin County Regiment of Militia (NC) detachment of one